-6.5.4 Scenario 4 - voyages related to off-shore installations
+6.5.4 Scenario 4 - voyages related to off-shore installations platform may have a specific LOCODE.
+If this is not the case, the LOCODE XZOFF should be used instead (see LOCODEs Guidelines for further information).

 A supply ship calls at an oil rig.
 It carries HAZMAT for being delivered to that oil rig.
 After delivering its supplies the supply ship returns to a port (a different or the same) with polluting residues from the oil rigs, considered as cargo.